vijayvulava/czs/_sources/61Biogeochemistry.md

 Read [Groundwater–surface water interactions in a lowland watershed: source contribution to stream flow - Guinn Garrett - 2012 - Hydrological Processes - Wiley Online Library](https://onlinelibrary.wiley.com/doi/10.1002/hyp.8257)

 Consider the following questions:
-1. What was the big picture research question asked in this study?
+1. What was the big-picture research question asked in this study?
 2. How is the water balance affecting this stream system in the Charleston area?
-3. How many potential water sources were identified for this stream sysem?
+3. How many potential water sources were identified for this stream system?
 4. How was PCA used to separate the different sources and identify the more significant sources?
-5. What was determined to be the main source of water to such stream systems?
+5. What was determined to be the primary water source for such stream systems?

 ```

 See [Principal Component Analysis (PCA) Explained Visually with Zero Math | by Casey Cheng](https://towardsdatascience.com/principal-component-analysis-pca-explained-visually-with-zero-math-1cbf392b9e7d) for a nice summary of the method.

 #### t-test

-T-tests are statistical tools used to compare the means of two groups in large sets of data.
-They are particularly helpful when the data comes from normally distributed populations and the variances are unknown.
+T-tests are statistical tools that compare the means of two groups within large data sets.
+They are especially useful when the data originates from normally distributed populations, and the variances are unknown.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/VekJxtk4BYM"